GabrielAB2411/Opus/README.md

 ## 🎯 About the Project

-Opus was built as my **course completion project** — the first full application I developed from scratch.
+Opus was built as my **course completion project**, the first full application I developed from scratch.
 The goal was to create a platform where freelancers could register and showcase their services without any cost, making it accessible to independent professionals at any stage of their careers.

 ---